-May 7, 2022, by Chris Tully for First Tracks Cumberland (Stephanie Gray photos)
+June 11, 2022, by Chris Tully for First Tracks Cumberland (Stephanie Gray photo).

-Full Churchill Downs programs will be available and betting windows will be open for the first post at 10:30 am, which is broadcast live from Louisville, Kentucky.
+Full Belmont Stakes Day programs will be available and betting windows will be open for the first post at 11:20 am, which will be broadcast live from the NYRA at Belmont Park.
 There will be TV monitors covering all the Thoroughbred action, and the Trackside Pub concession stand will also be open in the Fairgrounds grandstand.

 Post time for the Spring/Summer meet is 4 p.m. on both Fridays and Saturdays, with the extended pari-mutuel meeting racing each weekend through July 23.

 The final race on both Friday and Saturday features our 20 cent Hi-Five (Pentafecta), with a low takeout of 16%.